Utkarsha-Pandey/bhujo/README.md

-Certainly!
-Here is the complete code for your `README.md` file in a single block:

 # Bhujo Expense Tracker

 Bhujo Expense Tracker is a web application designed to help users monitor their expenses and provide various analyses to better understand their financial habits.